joshp93/nx-movies/README.md

 ## Deployment :shipit:
 ##### Front End
-The Angular application has been deplyed to GitHub Pages: (https://joshp93.github.io/nx-movies/prod), however it still points to localhost for the back end API, so the back end will need to be running on the same machine \ server in order to query data from TMDb
+The Angular application has been deployed to GitHub Pages: (https://joshp93.github.io/nx-movies/prod), however it still points to localhost for the back end API, so the back end will need to be running on the same machine \ server in order to query data from TMDb

 ##### Back End
 The back end has not been deployed \ hosted.
 I have never deployed a jar \ war file before.
 After investigating what was involved and looking at a few free hosting options I decided not to attempt this in the time that was available to me.
 You will need to download the source code and run the application on your machine. it runs against the default port 8080.